 All these three methods count as the basic fixes, but in most instances, they are known to rectify the Chrome audio issues.
 See if it can spell out success in your case or not.

 If there is more than one output device connected to your PC, then it might be the case that Chrome is using the inactive source.
 To verify that Chrome is using the correct audio source, proceed with the following instructions:

 - Bring up the Windows Settings page via + shortcut keys.

 - Then go to System and select the Sound option.

-- Scroll to the Advanced Sound Options and hit on App volume and device preferences.
+- Scroll to Advanced Sound Options and hit on App volume and device preferences.

-- If that is not the case, then select the said option from the drop-down.
+- If that is not the case, select the option from the drop-down.

 - Once done, restart the browser and check if it fixes the Chrome sound and audio issue.

 In some instances, you might have a wireless headset connected to your PC, and the sound might be routed through it.
 In such cases, reverting to the default audio source, as mentioned above, should be able to rectify the issue.